Business Charge Cards vs. Credit Cards

 (For comparison, a debit card requires you to have enough money in your checking account to cover your purchase.)

 Minimum payments each month

 So how are they different?

-The biggest difference comes down to repayment.
-With a charge card, you have to repay your entire balance―in full―each billing cycle (generally one month).
+The most significant difference comes down to repayment.
+You have to repay your entire balance―in full―each billing cycle (generally one month) with a charge card.
 A business credit card, on the other hand, gives you the option to carry a balance from month to month and billing cycle to billing cycle, so long as you make minimum payments.

-That means that you need to budget much more carefully when you use a charge card than a credit card.
+That means that you need to budget much more carefully when using a charge card than a credit card.
 Otherwise, you might have trouble paying your full charge card balance at the end of your billing cycle―and that could lead to your account getting closed.

-But it also means that credit cards can end up costing you a lot more.
-Since you pay off your charge card each month, you don’t have to worry about racking up lots of interest.
+But it also means that credit cards can cost you a lot more.
+On the other hand, since you pay off your charge card each month, you don’t have to worry about racking up lots of interest.

-If you don’t pay your credit card balance in full, however, you’ll quickly start owing interest―and the APR (annual percentage rate) on credit cards can be painfully high.
+However, if you don’t pay your credit card balance in full, you’ll quickly start owing interest―and the APR (annual percentage rate) on credit cards can be painfully high.